 Windows has always done a decent job of giving the masses what they need but not always what they want.
 Making everyone happy is a hard thing to figure out.
-However, to remedy this, a lot different apps and add-ons are out there to make sure you can set up your Windows machine just like you want it.
+However, to remedy this, a lot of different apps and add-ons are out there to make sure you can set up your Windows machine just like you want it.
 One of the most underutilized sections of the Windows screen is the Taskbar.
 7+ Taskbar Tweaker will add a lot of customizable options to your Windows taskbar.

 Most people see the Windows Taskbar as a place access open applications.
 In reality, it’s a great tool and if used correctly can really increase productivity.